 As much as we cut and paste what we see, it is our actions that give us away not the sources of our appropriation.
 Inspiration comes from a life shared, a collection of voices filtered through one vision.

 When establishing an overall visual concept, the environment must be staged to support its cast of characters.
-By placing all the stationary and moving elements within reach, the setting can then attach itself to the history it preserves and the characters who create it.
+By placing all the stationary elements within reach, the setting can then reveal the history and the characters who define it.

 Every model has a reference.
 A place to start and then all at once to divert from.
 The treatment is what maintains the overall integrity of the character.
 Its personality, its foundation, grounded by the very materials used and the care that is applied.